maia-score/documentation/docs/paths/upload/search/{query}/get.md

 ---
-id:
+id: findFile
-slug: auth-reset-password-post
+slug: upload-search-query-get
-title:
+title: Search for an uploaded file
-sidebar_label:
+sidebar_label: GET
-description: Reset user password with a code (resetToken)
+description: Performs a search for an uploaded file by its file name.
 ---

 <!-- prettier-ignore-start -->